openhatch/open-source-comes-to-campus/logistics/mentors/guide.md

 - Respond as best as you can to questions and comments from students.
 If you can't answer a question, direct students to the remote mentor on IRC.
 - Help students document their progress via [bug reports]().
-- Keep an eye on students and approach them if they seem bored, frustrated, or otherwise disengaged.
-If they don't want to work on the project, direct them to the activities in the "other options for students" section below.
+- Keep an eye on students and approach them if they seem bored, frustrated, or otherwise disengaged (see [Approaching Students](#approaching_students)).
+If they don't want to work on the project, direct them to [other options for students](#other_options).

 ###### For remote mentors